-Alternate Names: Mottled turbot, C-O sole, and popeye sole.
+Alternate Names: Mottled turbot, C-O turbot, and popeye sole.

 Size: To 14 inches; most caught off piers are less than 12 inches.

-Habitat: Typically found on sandy bottoms but sometimes will be found around rocks and algae; from inshore, shallow-water bays to a depth of 1,150 feet.
+Habitat: Found from the surf zone down to a recorded depth of 1,146 feet.
+Typically found on sandy bottoms but sometimes will be found around rocks and algae.
+Common to shallow water areas in bays.
 C-O’s typically feed on sediment dwellers such as polychaete worms and small crustaceans (crabs, shrimps, clams, brittle stars) but they will also gobble up small fish when available.

 Piers: A fairly uncommon catch but occasionally seen at piers, especially those close to deep water.
 Best bets: Balboa Pier, Newport Pier, Redondo Beach Pier, Port Hueneme Pier, and Monterey Wharf #2.